Antarctic Wildlife

 © Photo credited to the Polar Citizen Science Collective

-This study involves conducting bird surveys at sea and on shore, helping scientists to understand meso-scale (within tens of kilometres) seabird distribution patterns and habitat usage in the Southern Ocean.
+This study involves conducting bird surveys at sea and on shore, helping scientists to understand large-scale seabird distribution patterns and habitat usage in the Southern Ocean.

 Often a favourite of polar travellers, conducting these surveys means working in small groups with an ornithologist, and being out on deck with your binoculars.